Can dysfunctional women protagonists in fiction serve feminism, no matter what?

-But if all the vile women characters in fiction over the centuries, starting with the Greek myths, haven’t yet "untethered" how are a few more "finally" going to?
+If all the vile women characters across centuries, starting with the Greek myths, haven’t yet helped women become "untethered" from an expectation of perfection, how are a few more "finally" going to?

 Savage: "They strike me...as unlikely feminist woman characters......mildly sociopathic, or brazenly complicit....Not role models......Not ‘having it all’ (they kind of reject it all).
 But the characters are active.”

 "Active"?!
 With what?
 With whom?
 On whose behalf?
 Their own?
 To what end?